afsunday/podtable/README.md

 # Roadmap
 * Allow podtable to ignore rows from hiding it cells.

-* Custom control toggle to show hidden cells in child row unlike podtable current way of enforcing last cell of every row for control toggle.
+* Custom control toggle to show hidden cells in child row.

 * More awesomeness in achieving a responsive datatable. &#128522;